Alcohol and Gabapentin: Can You Take Them Together?

 Why is this important?

-The patients at highest risk are:
+The people at highest risk are:

-• Older adults (over 65)
+• Older adults

-• People with sleep apnea (treated or untreated)
+• People with sleep apnea, treated or untreated

 • People with a history of substance use disorder